© Areez Katki 2023

 Mānawatia Takatāpui | Defending Plurality, Tauranga Art Gallery, Tauranga, NZ

-A Link, A Loop, A Circle, Granville Art Gallery, Sydney, Australia
+A Link, A Loop, A Circle, Granville Art Gallery, Sydney, AU

 2020